 Coping with emotional and social effects

 Your family can have emotional and social effects after a cancer diagnosis.
-This may include dealing with difficult emotions, such as anxiety or anger, or managing stress.
+This may include dealing with a variety of emotions, such as anxiety or anger, or managing stress.
 Sometimes people find it difficult to express how they feel to their loved ones.
-Some families have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.
+Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 Coping with the costs of cancer care